 We are often asked about live strategies compared with backtests and simulations, and questions about not getting the same results.
-Under certain, maybe even most conditions, the results of the 3 should be close or at even similar.
-There are, however, few factors that can cause a divergence between simulations, backtests and live strategies - even when running at the same time.
+Under certain, maybe even most conditions, the results of the 3 should be close or even similar.
+There are, however, a few factors that can cause a divergence between simulations, backtests, and live strategies - even when running at the same time.

 Partial fill - When a limit order on live mode meets a limited offering on the market, only part of the order will be executed.
 When there is no contact with the market, as happens on simulations and backtests, the orders will be filled fully (which is ideal when trading).

 Slippage - There is a dedicated article for slippage issues.
 Slippage can be caused by low volume and therefore limited execution prices, actual trades that affect the asset's price (which is not happening on simulations and backtests), and more.

 Price source - Live and simulated strategies are feeding live data from the brokers.
 However, different brokers may get their prices from different sources.
 This is something to be mindful of when comparing the same asset strategy performances between different brokers.

 Price type - Each mode has its own engine, and each broker sends a specific price type.
 Some brokers may work with bid/ask, while others will work with the last trade price.
 In some cases (brokers) the backtest prices are different than the ones generated in live and simulation mode.
 This, too, can explain the differences between modes and between brokers.

 Execution price - Since no execution is taking place, Capitalise.ai platform generates a price based on the last traded price (sent by the broker).
 In live mode, however, the price type may vary and probably will be based on the book managed by the broker.

 Different periods - As of now, our backtest has a default of 90 previous days.
 When comparing simulations/live strategies to backtests, one must verify that the periods of the strategies and the hits timings are the same, especially when using timing conditions, percentages (of a bar for example), and trailing stop/take profits.